MetaCell/c-elegans-app/ingestion/README.md

 The root to the datasets must be provided to the `ingest` subcommand, so we can properly validate that everything is correct and within the specification of the [ingestion format](format-ingestion.md).
 All datasets have an unique identifier that must be specified throughout the ingestion (using the `--id` flag).

-So, for every data you want to ingest, you will specify the path to the dataset and its ID, e.g:
+So, for every data you want to ingest, you will specify the path to the datasets and the ID of the dataset related to the files you are uploading, e.g:

 ```bash
 celegans ingest --data /path/to/data/db-raw-data add-dataset --id witvliet_2020_2 ...
 ```

 > [!NOTE]
-> The datasets files will be uploaded with the other ingestion files if they changed or never previously uploaded.
+> The datasets files will be uploaded with the other files only if they have never been previously uploaded.
+To force a re-upload of files you can specify the `--overwrite` flag.

 #### Authenticating with Google Cloud